winitzki/scall/tutorial/programming_dhall.md

 ### Types, kinds, sorts

-The Dhall type system is a "pure type system", meaning that types and values are treated largely in the same way.
+Dhall treats types and values largely in the same way (except when typechecking, that is, when verifying that each value has the correct type).

 For instance, we may write `let a : Bool = True` to define a variable of type `Bool`, and we may also write `let b = Bool` to define a variable whose value is the type `Bool` itself.

 Then we may use `b` in typechecking expressions such as `True : b`.